Regina Santella: Research and career

-She is interested in genetic susceptibility to cancer, which she investigates using genotyping and phenotyping.
-She has shown that DNA repair capacity and exposure to polycyclic aromatic hydrocarbons are a risk factor for breast cancer.
-Environmental and lifestyle factors influence epigenetic modifications (e.g. DNA methylation and microRNA expression), and these play a role in cancer risk.
+Studies on genetic susceptibility to cancer used genotyping and phenotyping methods.
+Within the BCFR, she has shown that an individuals capacity to repair two types of DNA damage (bulky adducts such as PAH-DNA and double strand breaks impacts breast cancer risk.
+Other studies have evaluated how environmental and lifestyle factors influence epigenetic modifications (e.g., DNA methylation, telomere length and microRNA expression), and these play a role in cancer risk.